unexploredtest/Wii-RL/README.md

 ### 4. Installing Libraries

-To install the relevant libraries, please do `pip install requirements.txt`.
+To install the relevant libraries, please do `pip install -r requirements.txt`.

 ---